Adnanjahangir/Serialization/README.md

-Byte *Buffer; //makes a pointer to a buffer of Bytetype Buffer = new Byte[<lengthofObject>]; //Ths will allocate memory required in terms of number of bytes to store the data Object1.serialize(Buffer); //This statement will serialize all the data of Object1 in buffer and will return number of bytes                              // used
+Byte *Buffer; //makes a pointer to a buffer of Bytetype

+Buffer = new Byte["lengthofObject"]; //Ths will allocate memory required in terms of number of bytes to store the data.Here lengthofObject can be Object1.getlength(); if you only want to store data of Object1

+Object1.serialize(Buffer); //This statement will serialize all the data of Object1 in buffer and will return number of bytes used

 You can pass the serialize() function an index as a second parameter too if you want to serialize data in a buffer from a specific index.
 In this case you have to make sure that the buffer has enough space to store data after the specific index e.g. If the index you provided is 10 and the length of data is 20 bytes, the buffer should be atleast 30 bytes so that data can be stored.
 This feature can be used when you want to serialize multiple objects into a single buffer

 Usage of Deserialization function is also through the object in which you want to deserialize the data. e.g. If there is an object created of type "TxWireData" named Object2 and a buffer in which you have the data to be deserialized, you can deserialize it by calling the Object1.deserialize() function and giving one argument which will be a pointer to the buffer which will contains the data.
 Pointer to Buffer should be of Byte type e.g. if buffer2 contains the data to be deserialized you can use it as